IyiKuyoro/Puff-Puff/README.md

 - Install puff-puff using `npm i --save puff-puff`
 - Import the **CustomUpload** adapter into the file where you setup your editor using `import { CustomUpload } from 'puff-puff/CKEditor';`
 - After installing the package, you would need to setup a factory function that creates the adapter that would be added to your editor's config object. [(Please review this doc on how to setup your editor)](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/integration/frameworks/overview.html).
 Below is a sample function that demonstrates that.
 Keep in mind that depending on the frontend library or framework you use, where you place the function below may defer.
+The url of the uploaded image in this case will be in the response body of the <upload_url> post request as 'image_url'
 ```javascript
 imagePluginFactory(editor) {
   editor.plugins.get( 'FileRepository' ).createUploadAdapter = ( loader ) => {